-- Cordless phones such as this one require AC power to operate.
+Cordless phones require AC power to operate.
 When the power is off, you cannot make or receive calls using your phone.
-To be safe, you should also have a phone that does not need AC power to operate (not a cordless phone), so you can still make and receive calls if there is an AC power failure. - When AC power is lost, the phone loses the security access-protection code connection between the base and the handset.
-When power is restored, put the handset on the base briefly to restore this connection so you can use the handset. - Your phone operates on standard radio frequencies as allocated by the FCC.
-It is possible for other radio units operating nearby on similar frequencies to unintentionally intercept your conversation or cause interference.
-This possible lack of privacy can occur with any cordless phone.
+You should also have a phone that does not need AC power to operate (not a cordless phone), so you can still make and receive calls if there is an AC power failure. !

+Before using your phone, carefully peel the protective film off the display.
+The film protects the handset window during shipment and is not necessary for use.